-The far northern end of Salt Cay, this scenic area offers low rocky cliffs and small beaches.
-When the weather is calm, the
+Northeast Point is the far northern end of Salt Cay, and is a very scenic area that offers low rocky cliffs and small beaches.
+When the weather is calm, the snorkeling here is excellent.

-As is the case throughout Salt Cay, the terrain and vegetation of Northeast Point presents a particularly weather-beaten and rugged appearance.
+As is the case throughout Salt Cay, the terrain and vegetation of Northeast Point present a particularly weather-beaten and rugged appearance.
 Low hedges of salt-resistant coastal plants cling to the limestone bluffs, and are quite picturesque.

 There are sections of relatively hard limestone ironshore coastline, but much of the area is hard sandy dune.

-airport.
-After 1450ft (440m), take a right and continue for 1.5 miles (2.5km).
+Follow the road that heads north 660 feet (200 m) west of the airport.
+After 1450 feet (440 m), take a right and continue for 1.5 miles (2.5 km).
 You will pass the ruins of the Windmills Resort, and then Castaway Villas.
 The road will turn into a sandy track at this point as it follows the coast.